applicaster/zapp-plugins-examples/AnalyticsPlugin/iOS/README.md

 Run `$ pod update` in order to set the workspace.

-Open `ZappAnalyticsPluginExample-iOS.xcworkspace` with Xcode 8.3.3 or above.
+Open `ZappAnalyticsPluginExample-iOS.xcworkspace` with Xcode 10.

 ## Zapp Analytics Provider API
 The Zapp analytics plugin API enables developers to integrate different analytic providers (i.e Google Analytics, Firebase, etc) to the the Zapp Platform.